-- 2. Change your SMART Scheduler mailbox credentials or Windows authentication information as required. - 3.
+- 2. Change your SMART Scheduler e-mail credentials or Windows authentication information as required. - 3.
 Click OK to save the changes.

-- If you change the name of your SMART Scheduler mailbox, none of the meetings scheduled using the old mailbox name will run. - After changing the name of the mailbox on the server, you must also change the name of the mailbox in the SMART Scheduler Outlook add-in.
-For instructions, see To change theSMART Scheduler settings for all new meetings in your Bridgit 4.6 user's guide (smarttech.com/kb/170396) or Bridgit Help.
+- If you change the SMART Scheduler e-mail address, none of the meetings scheduled using the old e-mail address will run. - After changing the e-mail address on the server, you must also change the e-mail address in the SMART Scheduler Outlook add-in.
+For instructions, see To change the SMART Scheduler settings for all new meetings in your Bridgit 4.6 user's guide (smarttech.com/kb/170396) or Bridgit Help.